Skip to content

 /**

-* List of extensions to look for under directories.
+* List of file extensions to search for in the directory

 * Default [".js", ".map"].